legluondunet/MyLittleLutrisScripts/Indiana Jones and the Emperor's Tomb/README.md

-# Indiana Jones and the Emperor's Tomb - movies mod
+# Indiana Jones and the Emperor's Tomb - dgV2
 ### Description:
 Play "Indiana Jones and the Emperor's Tomb" provided by Gog on Linux!
 ### Technical notes:
-- During install you will have to provide IJET videos 1280x960 remastered pack  available for download at https://www.moddb.com/mods/moviesloading-screens-fix-full-screen-1280x960
+- Using dgVoodoo2 to fix white lines and playing scaled cinematics
+- Using Gamescope is mandatory with this game because it does not support alt+tab causing the game to crash
+- If game crashes with this message: "An invalid floating point camera matrix was passed to the D3D driver", use Proton experimental
 - Multilingual: You could choose your preferred game's language for menus and subtitles between English (default), French, Spanish, German, Italian and Russian
-- This game does not support very well Alt+Tab.
-Workaround: use Gamescope
-- Videos played in the left instead middle screen?
-Workaround: use Gamescope
 - IJET has insufficient controller support, I invite you to use a keymapper.
 You will find AntiMicroX profile(s) here: https://github.com/legluondunet/MyLittleLutrisScripts/tree/master/Indiana%20Jones%20and%20the%20Emperor's%20Tomb/gamepad%20profiles
 ### Credits: